A.

 Correct- I know how to write a letter.

-13. After let, bid, behold, watch, see, feel, make etc. we use Bare-Infinitive and not To-infinitive.
+13. After let, bid, behold, watch, see, feel, make etc. we use

 For example,